How RTLS solutions help companies during Covid-19

 Tracking the vital signs

-Many enterprises introduce into their working processes the pre’shift control that includes checking the temperature before entering the office.
+Many enterprises introduce into their working processes the pre-shift control that includes checking the temperature before entering the office.
 However, it can’t guarantee that a person is not infected.
 His state can quickly change during the day so it’s really important to control his vital signs.
-RTLS helps in this question and allows timely detecting the infected workers.
+RTLS helps in this question and allows timely detection of the infected workers.

-Thanks to individual electronic tags it is possible to check all vital signs in real time.
-The system tracks the pulse, temperature, the level of perspiration and other parameters and, in case of their deviation from the norm, the system sends users a corresponding notification.
+Thanks to individual electronic tags it is possible to check all vital signs in real-time.
+The system tracks the pulse, temperature, level of perspiration, and other parameters and, in case they deviate from the norm, the system sends users a corresponding notification.

 The specialists from Navigine develop and implement software solutions for positioning and indoor navigation.
 We are ready to offer effective RTLS systems that will ensure high protection of the staff during the Covid’19 pandemic.